-In a period of around 12 months, Dürer created his trio of so-called Meisterstiche (master prints), comprising three solitary figures in highly symbolic environments: St Jerome in His Study, depicting the saint peacefully at work; Melencolia I, in which the winged personification of Melancholy sits dejectedly, head in hand; and Knight, Death and the Devil, featuring a Christian knight riding through the depths of a German forest.
+In a period of around 12 months, Dürer created his trio of so-called Meisterstiche (master prints), comprising three solitary figures in highly symbolic environments: St Jerome in His Study, depicting the saint peacefully at work; Melencolia I (above), in which the winged personification of Melancholy sits dejectedly, head in hand; and Knight, Death and the Devil I (below), featuring a Christian knight riding through the depths of a German forest.

 In this final image, the subject is confronted by the nightmarish sight of Death and a goat-faced devil, but keeps calm and carries on, firmly gripping his reins and ensuring his horse’s steady path.
 Knight, Death and the Devil was adored by Adolf Hitler on the grounds that it celebrated a brave Teutonic hero — however, the horse was actually inspired by Leonardo da Vinci’s designs for the equestrian monument to Francesco Sforza in Milan.

-As a sign of his growing social status, in 1509 Dürer was appointed to the Great Council of Nuremberg when he was in his late thirties.
+In 1509, as a sign of his growing social status, Dürer was appointed to the Great Council of Nuremberg when he was in his late thirties.
 He also became court painter to Maximilian I in around 1512.
 The Holy Roman Emperor hoped to earn himself a reputation as a discerning patron of the arts, and to preserve his memory for posterity.

 Realising the mass medium of the woodcut would enable him to achieve both, he commissioned Dürer to complete the monumental Triumphal Arch, for display across his empire.
 It is comprised of various scenes glorifying Maximilian’s military feats.
 With a surface area of 10 square metres (measuring 357 cm x 295 cm), it is one of the largest woodcuts ever made.